 Is MPLS dead?
 No, the technology is evolving.
 Our group is witnessing a transformation of MPLS where edge devices are now software enabled.
 Cisco is one such example where Meraki technology is deployed across MPLS networks to bolster security, improve upon reporting and application performance.

 IT are proactively researching WAN technology to avoid making buying decisions based on marketing hype.
-We have listed 7 SD WAN providers, most of which are partners to help your IT team look at some example capabilities.
+We have listed the main SD WAN providers/vendors, most of which are partners to help your IT team look at some example capabilities.

 Here is a list of SD WAN providers: